 JOE STAMPLEY (1943) has had more than 60 records to chart in the country genre.
 The Springhill native charted eight singles in 1976, leading Billboard to name him its “Single Artist of the Year.”

-BUZZ BUSBY (1933-2003) was an Eros native who relocated to Washington, D.C., and would eventually be known as the “Father of D.C.
+BUZZ BUSBY (1933 – 2003) was an Eros native who relocated to Washington, D.C., and would eventually be known as the “Father of Washington D.C.
 Bluegrass.”
 His bands were highly regarded and played throughout the East Coast, but Busby and his Bayou Boys would return to play the Louisiana Hayride.

-COX FAMILY are a bluegrass group hailing from Cotton Valley.
+THE COX FAMILY is a bluegrass group hailing from Cotton Valley.
 Their career got a big boost in the early 1990s when they met Alison Krauss, who was so impressed that she brought them to the attention of Rounder Records.
-Massive exposure followed when they got the attention of Adam Duritz, the front man for the then-multi-platinum selling Counting Crows.
+Massive exposure followed after appearing on the "O Brother, Where Art Thou?" and when they got the attention of Adam Duritz, the front man for the then-multi-platinum selling Counting Crows.
 Duritz was so impressed with the group he got them to open for his band on their North American tour.
-The band has two Grammys among its accolades.
+The band has two GRAMMY®s among its accolades.

 KIX BROOKS (1955) was half of the immensely popular country duet Brooks and Dunn for two decades.
 The pair sold more than 30 million records and won more Country Music Association and Academy of Country Music awards than any act in history.
 Brooks is a Shreveport native.

-TIM McGRAW (1967) has sold more than 40 million records, making him one of the best selling artists in all genres in history.
-The Start native had 11 consecutive albums debut at Number One and 21 of his singles reached Number One.
-He has three Grammys.
+TIM McGRAW (1967) has sold more than 50 million records, making him one of the best-selling artists in all genres in history.
+The Start, Louisiana native had 10 number one albums and 43 of his singles have reached number one.
+He has three GRAMMY®s.

 TRACE ADKINS (1962) has had more than 20 songs on the country music charts since 1996.
-Prior to making it in the music industry, the Sarepta native lost his left pinky in an accident working in the oil field.
+Prior to making it in the music industry, the Sarepta native lost his left pinky in an accident.
 When doctors reattached the severed finger, they did so at an angle at Adkins’ request so he could still use the pinky to play guitar.